BinhuiXie/visda2022-3rd-place/README.md

 ## Hardware and training and test time
-We conducted all experiments on a single NVIDIA A100-SXM4-80GB, the training process costs about 14 hours and test process costs about 6 minutes.
+We conducted all experiments on a single NVIDIA A100-SXM4-80GB, the training process costs about 14 hours (per run) and test process costs about 6 minutes (ensemble 3 runs).

 ## Citation
 ```